peter-power-594/WordpressMarkupMarkdown/readme.txt

 The same as usual:

 1. Just download and upload the zip file to your wordpress instance.
 Or install directly by simply searching from the WP plugin panel.
 2. Activate the extension.

-All done !
+All done!
 That's all you should do.

-= Is it still compatible with Gutenberg or any other builder ?
+= Is it still compatible with Gutenberg or any other builder?

 **Yes but you can't use both at the same time ;-)**
 Data are saved as pure markdown code in the database, for the other editors on the market data are saved as HTML or custom markups like shortcodes.
 Currently data are still saved but won't be converted or rendered correctly if you revert back or switch between editors.